quickapps/docs/en/developers/field-api.rst

 ``AlbumField`` handler may store a list of photos for each entity.
-In those cases you should use the ``extra`` property to store your array list of photos, while ``value`` property should always store a Human-Readable representation of your field's value.
+In those cases you should use the ``extra`` property to store your array list of photos, while ``value`` property should always store a Human-Readable representation of your field’s value.

 In our ``AlbumField`` example, we could store an array list of file names and titles for a given entity under the ``extra`` property.
-And we could save photo's titles as space-separated values under ``value``
+And we could save photo’s titles as space-separated values under ``value``
 property:

 .. code:: php